 To apply to start the Diploma course you must have either completed the Foundation Certificate criteria or can demonstrate you have the equivalent qualification from another institution.
 Weekly training sessions consist of one core seminar and one experiential group in Year 1 and one core seminar and one modular seminar in Year 2.

 In combination with the Diploma, the Advanced Diploma constitutes a course accredited by the British Association for Counselling and Psychotherapy (BACP) and so fulfils the theory hours (but not clinical hours) element of BACP for individual accreditation.

-To find out more about our Foundation Certificate in Psychodynamic counselling training course come along to our next Open Day
+To find out more about our Foundation Certificate in Psychodynamic counselling training courses in Hertfordshire, Bedfordshire and our online only options come along to our next Open Days.